 Library Instruction Services

-Instructional librarians collaborate with faculty to help develop the academic research skills and confidence students need to navigate successfully the increasingly complex world of information.
+Instructional librarians collaborate with faculty to help develop the academic research skills and confidence students need to successfully navigate the increasingly complex world of information.
 Your liaison librarian can work with you to help integrate information literacy objectives into your curricula, or provide one-off instructional sessions ranging from basic library orientation to advanced course-specific sessions tailored to the specific content of individual classes.

 - Library Orientation

 - Library orientation sessions introduce first-year students to the library, and to the basic general techniques of library and information research.
 Individual students or groups are also welcome to contact us to book library tours.

 - Advanced Course-specific Sessions